rik2803/aws-cfn-gen/README_DOCKERWRAPPER.md

 ### Required

-* A _Docker_ on the machine where you will run the container
+* A _Docker_ daemon on the machine where you will run the container
 * A configuration file
 * AWS authentication information has to be provided to the container.
   This can be done in several ways, see further down for more information.